martian0x80/martian0x80/README.md

 # 💫 About Me:
-Hi there!<br>Just your average developer and reverse engineer.<br>Interested in cryptography, infosec, reverse engineering, mathematics, GUI development, and what not.
-Languages I often write in are C#, C++, C, Python, Rust and plain old shell-scripting.
+Hi there!<br>Just your average developer and reverse engineer.<br>Interested in cryptography, infosec, reverse engineering, mathematics, GUI development, and what not.<br>Languages I often write in are C#, C++, C, Python, Rust and plain old shell-scripting.
 Working with the dotnet framework rn.

 # 📊 GitHub Stats:
 ![](https://github-readme-stats.vercel.app/api?username=martian0x80&theme=radical&hide_border=false&include_all_commits=false&count_private=true)<br/>